-2016 is over, and many of us attended celebrations of remembrance of the year’s transpiration and resolutions for the year to come.
-Civilizations around the world have been celebrating the New Year for at least four millennia, but not always in December.
+As we head into the holiday season, many of us will attend remembrance celebrations of the year’s transpiration, and resolutions for the year to come.
+Civilizations around the world have been celebrating the new year for at least four millennia, but not always in December.
 Learn more about the history of New Year’s Eve (NYE).

 Although this year’s gatherings may be a bit smaller than usual, common NYE traditions include attending parties, making resolutions, toasting with champagne, singing “Auld Lang Syne,” and enjoying food.
 The pop of the champagne cork, toasting to the new year, singing songs, catching up with friends, and making resolutions result in a less than accommodating listening environment known as the “cocktail-party” effect.
 The cocktail-party effect refers to the ability to focus one’s attention a particular stimulus while filtering out a range of other stimuli (i.e., noise).
 But, how is the brain able to do this, and can everyone do this?

 Behavioral research on the cocktail-party effect dates back to the 1950s and continues to be studied today by researchers in audiology, engineering, computer science, neuroscience, and psychology (Cherry, 1953).

 Reiss and colleagues (2017; 2021) suggests that, while listeners with normal-hearing sensitively may benefit from the cocktail-party effect, listeners with hearing loss may be unable to filter out extraneous stimuli due to abnormal fusion of speech sounds.